leilawren/winedog/README.md

 5. run the script: ./winedog-fit.sh
 6. Follow the instructions in your terminal.

-Winedog will drop a script called runner.sh in your game files.
-Run or edit this script to control launch options.
+Winedog will drop the scripts runner.sh and winetricks.sh in your game files.
+You can run runner.sh to launch your game.
+Run winetricks.sh to launch the winetricks gui if needed.

 # What winedog doesn't do
-Winedog is a tool to make installing games using vanilla wine fast and easy.
-This script will not resolve in prefix dependencies for you.
-To quickly run winetricks for your game after it's installed you can run the winetricks.sh script winedog drops in your game directory.
+Winedog is a tool to make installing repacks with vanilla wine fast and easy.
+This script will not resolve in prefix dependencies for you (winetricks dlls, etc).
+If a game doesn't launch, I reccomend doing some research on the required components for that specific game.
+A good starting point is actually the fitgirl installer.
+If it prompts you to install vcrun2022 for example, install that with winedog or the winetricks.sh.
+Good luck!